cgmafia/BookStore/README.md

 # Instructions to run the project
-Download Spring tools
+Download Spring STS or IntelliJ
-Import open the project
+Import to open the project
 Buld and run the project